BroWang1/Data-Analysis-NYC-High-School-Quality-2014-to-2022/README.md

 # Note to self (What I learned)
 ___
 - Loaded muliple files and associated year
 - Converted values of that are strings like numerics into integers
-- Setting up DataFrame where I can call the sheet name and year
+- Setting up DataFrame where I can call the sheet name, year, columns
 - Applied operations & Concatnated the Data
+- Setting Up Graphs
+- Removing irrelvant columns
+- Method Chaining
+- .groupby()
+- .apply
+- Putting on masks so I can filter through data easier